swiss-seismological-service/scrtdd/README.md

                                         id an origin will be selected following the provided options whose format is:
                                         'type,evalmode,includeCreator,excludeCr
-                                        eator,profile', where
+                                        eator,profile', where:
-                                        type:'preferred','last','first'
+                                        type=preferred|last|first,
-                                        evalmode:'any','onlyManual','onlyAutoma
+                                        evalmode=any|onlyManual|onlyAutomatic
-                                        tic' includeCreator:'any' or
+                                        includeCreator=any|anyAuthor|anyMethodID
-                                        author/methodID  excludeCreator:'none'
+                                        excludeCreator=none|anyAuthor|anyMethodID
-                                        or author/methodID profile:'any' or
+                                        profile:any|anyProfileName  (match region)
-                                        profileName. e.g. to select preferred
+                                        e.g. to select preferred origins from the provided event ids use:
-                                        origins from the provided event ids use 'preferred,any,any,none,any'
+                                        'preferred,any,any,none,any'

 MultiEvents: